-The aim of this Rapid Evidence Assessment is to review the
+The objective of this Rapid Evidence Assessment (REA) is to review the

 The key findings of this Rapid Evidence Assessment on trade facilitation

 - trade facilitation reduces trade costs and increases trade flows

 - improvements in infrastructure, customs efficiency and regulatory

-- the effectiveness of trade facilitation interventions is context specific
+- the effectiveness of trade facilitation interventions is context

 - impact evaluations and case studies help to highlight what works best,

 Basnett, Y.; Massa, I. Trade Facilitation: Rapid Evidence Assessment.
 ODI, London, UK (2015) 45 pp.